thomaslorentsen/ansible-tutorial/README.md

 ```bash
 vagrant destroy
 ```
+# Demo Background
+In this demo we are going to do what most developers do and build a website for our cat
 # Inventory
 An inventory describes all your servers in your infrastructure.
 ## Creating an inventory
-An inventory is in the ini format which contains a heading to group a list of servers and then their host names:
+An inventory is in the ```ini``` format which contains a heading to group a list of servers and then their host names:
 ```ini
 [frontend]
 frontend-server-1 ansible_host=192.168.0.32